 - Close to permitted grazing, in whole or in part.

 According to the livestock grazing portion of the revised LMP’s environmental impact statement (EIS), there are 8 grazing allotments on the Tonto that have been vacant for many years.
-(Vacant allotments are those that haven’t been officially closed to livestock grazing.)
-Most of them include federal wilderness, including much of the Superstition Wilderness and Mazatzal Wilderness areas.
-And they all include some hot desert, since the Tonto National Forest includes about 791,284 acres of Sonoran Desert.
+(Vacant allotments are those that haven’t been officially closed to livestock grazing, such as when the neighboring Coconino National Forest closed its Ike’s Backbone grazing allotment in 2017.)
+Most of the Tonto’s vacant allotments include federal wilderness, including much of the Superstition Wilderness and Mazatzal Wilderness areas.
+And they all include large amounts of hot desert, since the Tonto National Forest includes about 791,284 acres of Sonoran Desert.

-The draft decision for the revised LMP was released in March 2022, and generated several objections.
+When the Tonto released the LMP’s draft decision in March, 2022, it generated several objections regarding livestock grazing management.
 The Southwestern Regional Forester, Michiko Martin, responded by hosting online objection resolution meetings on February 21 & 22, 2023.
-When the issue of the status of vacant allotments was raised during the first meeting, the Meeting Notes show that Tonto National Forest Supervisor Neil Bosworth responded:
+When the issue of the status of vacant grazing allotments was raised during the first meeting, the Meeting Notes show that Tonto National Forest Supervisor Neil Bosworth responded:

 “There would be a public process for analyzing them through the NEPA process.
 However, some already have NEPA completed.
 He’ll need to get back to Jeff.
 Usually, NEPA is the public process.
 So, if NEPA is already done, we may need to come up with something different.”